 “Making mistakes simply means you are learning faster.”
 (W. H. Agor)

 The first quote reminds me that we need to laugh about ourselves more.
 And the second makes another important point: You can make mistakes, but be sure not to make them twice.

 Don’t sabotage your marketing

-So let’s make sure you learn from these common mistakes that can sabotage your marketing.
+Let’s make sure you learn from these common mistakes that can sabotage your marketing.

 That means that you automatically post all of your customised content from one platform to another.
-Which means your followers see, for example, a tweet that links to a Facebook or Instagram post.
+This means your followers see, for example, a tweet that links to a Facebook or Instagram post.
 Worse, it’ll be in the wrong format, possibly truncated or simply not showing any photos you’ve originally attached.

 It also sends a bad message to your followers.
 Automatically posted content says “I’m not really here and I most certainly don’t care”, which stops social media users to engage with you and your small business.

 I have a full post on why when it comes to social media content, one size doesn’t fit all.
 Check it out!

 I’ve seen a lot of ads, leaflets, brochures but also newsletters and websites that make a really good case for the advertised products and services.
 But as good as they are, they can still sabotage your marketing in one simple step.